MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 Yes, you can customize the clock style by going to Settings > Widgets > Clock and selecting a different style.
 There is also an "empty style" that will remove the clock entirely.

-## How can I add work profile widgets?

-You can't.
-It is currently not supported.

 ## The toggle to grant notification access is disabled